ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/cerificate-management.markdown

 Once authentication is set up, it's the administrator's responsibility to issue and manage client certificates.

 RavenDB provides a certificates management view in the studio.
-All the operations which are described down below are also available in the client API.
+All the operations which are described below are also available in the client API.
 Click [here](client-certificate-usage) for detailed client examples.

 ![Figure 1.
 Certificates View](images/main.png)